burcuakkayaa/TechCrunch-Test-Automation/README.md

 # TechCrunch-Test-Automation

-Java, Allure, Selenium, Testng, WebdriverManager, Log4j
+Technologies : Java, Allure, Selenium, Testng, WebdriverManager, Log4j

 You can see allure report on the below